 rate is around 80%; for regular 8 (which is most often

-image quality ranges from fairly good to extremely poor;
+image quality ranges from fairly good for Super 8 to extremely poor

-able to make out any kind of image at all on your film,
+able to make out clear or fairly clear discernible images on your film,

 Most small format B&W motion picture film that we